jwplayer/applicaster-docs/series.md

 - episodes within a series: `zapp-dsp-base-url/jw/series/[seriesId]/episodes`
    * seriesId= `id`

-### ℹ️ Interstitial screen:
-Currently the JWP deliery API does not add the video URLs to the episode list endpoint.
-Due to this playback will not work directly from the episode list and you need to create an interstitial screen before playback that shows the selected media asset using the media endpoint:
-- single media asset: `zapp-dsp-base-url/jw/media/{% raw %}{{mediaId}}{% endraw %}`

 ### Zapp setup
 For the zapp set up of a series without tabs use a playlist with a series item that uses series management Type mapping: `series` to connect to your series screen in zapp